 The NHS gives advice on how to warm up before exercising, and how to stretch after exercising.
 Stretching can also help relieve stress because it releases tension from your muscles, making you feel more relaxed.

 Visit the NHS website to find stretching exercises.
-Fitness books and DVDs will also have guides on stretching.

 What types of exercise can I do?

 Exercise does not have to mean joining a gym or running in the park – walking is one of the easiest and safest forms of exercise that most people can do.
 Walking with a friend means they can help if you have a seizure.
 If you walk alone, you may feel safer using well-known routes and taking a mobile phone with you.
 Some people carry medical ID that tells other people how to help them if they have a seizure.

 Relaxing acitivities such as tai chi or yoga are other great ways to exercise but extreme breathing techniques in yoga may need extra care.
 The key is to find the exercise or sport that feels right for you.